How can you ensure that your BMX is Road Legal and where you can ride it? [GUIDE]

 Not necessarily, you can legally ride BMX bikes on the road, as long as you have the appropriate lights, reflectors and brakes fitted onto the bike.
-Most BMX only have one break and some don't come out of the box with reflectors.
+Most BMX only have one brake and some don't come out of the box with reflectors.

-Yes, it is illegal to ride a BMX without brakes.
+Yes, it is illegal to ride a BMX Bike without brakes.
 According to current Government legislation, every pedal cycle is required to be equipped with at least one braking system; you can learn more about this law here: https://www.legislation.gov.uk/uksi/1983/1176/pdfs/uksi_19831176_en.pdf.

-Brakes are arguably the most important feature on a bike and a bike without brakes or with faulty brakes put the rider as well as others in the surrounding area at danger.
+Brakes are arguably the most important feature on a Bike and a bike without brakes or with faulty brakes put the rider as well as others in the surrounding area at danger.
 There are riders out there who have removed their brakes from their bikes.
 They do this to reduce the overall weight of the bike (only by a fraction), also ensuring that the handles and cables do not get in the way.
 But it is illegal to ride a bike on the road without two efficient braking systems.
 Both brakes need to operate independently on both the front and rear wheels.
-This is to ensure that you can break sufficiently and swiftly, especially in an emergency to prevent injury to yourself or anyone else around you.
+This is to ensure that you can brake sufficiently and swiftly, especially in an emergency to prevent injury to yourself or anyone else around you.

 Most of the time, BMX bikes are fitted with only one rear brake.
 This is because BMXs without front brakes are generally easier to execute sharp maneauvers quite freely.
 Experienced riders particularly tend to find that front brakes tend to hinder and limit their abilities, rather than help.